open-airlab/UNav-Sim/README.md

 ![UNavSim_logo](UNavSim_logo.png)

-Are you fascinated by underwater robotics and want to explore the depths of the ocean from the comfort of your computer?
-Look no further!
-UNav-Sim is here to take you on an exciting underwater adventure.

 **UNav-Sim** is an open-source cutting-edge underwater robotics simulator tool that leverages the power of **Unreal Engine 5 (UE5)** and [AirSim](https://github.com/microsoft/AirSim) to provide highly detailed rendering and simulation capabilities.
 Whether you're a researcher, developer, or robotics enthusiast, UNav-Sim offers a platform for you to dive deep into the world of underwater robotics.